|Submitted By: Robert McClure / MD Partners, Inc. for HL7 Gender Harmony Project

 |LOINC “Sex for clinical use” 99501-9 https://loinc.org/99501-9/

 Gender Harmony Implementation Guide (http://hl7.org/xprod/ig/uv/gender-harmony/2022Sep/index.html) This guide provides an approach to representing context specific SFCU in CDA, V2, and FHIR.

-A clinical sex category based upon detailed observations typically associated with the designation of male and female that is to be used for determining clinical parameters associated with a procedure.
+A clinical sex category based upon detailed observations typically associated with the designation of male and female that is to be used for determining clinical parameters associated with a diagnostic imaging procedure or test.